Volume 10 AIR TRANSPORTATION OVERSIGHT SYSTEM

 E. Perform Data Collection Using the SAI.
 Each SAI team member submits their

-collection activities.
 Communication between team members is essential, but sharing answers is not

 for timely completion of the DA.
-Inspectors follow the general instructions for using SAI DCTs.
+ASIs follow the general instructions for using SAI DCTs.

-Process Measurement Attribute, Interfaces Attribute, and Management
+Attribute, Process Measurement Attribute, Interfaces Attribute, and Management

-under the ATOS “News and Documentation” page.
+under the ATOS “New and Documentation” page.